UBC-MDS/CorrPy/docs/proposal.md

 # Overview

 This package is developed to help users calculate correlation coefficients and covariance matrix of a given data with missing values.
 In order to implement correlation coefficients and covariance matrix, the standard deviation of the data is needed however the world of data is not always clean and tidy.
-Base R fails to return standard deviation and calculation of the correlation coefficients when the data has missing values.
+Python's `numpy` fails to return standard deviation and calculation of the correlation coefficients when the data has missing values.
 This package aims to overcome this obstacle and help users handle missing values when calculating correlation coefficients and covariance matrix.

 ## Standard Deviation (`std_plus`)